MiniEggz/EffiARA/docs/source/index.rst

 ===================================

-EffiARA (Efficient Annotator Reliability Assessment) is a framework for distributing examples to annotators and computing reliability user inter- and intra-annotator agreement.
+EffiARA (Efficient Annotator Reliability Assessment) is a framework for distributing examples to annotators and computing reliability using inter- and intra-annotator agreement.

  * Check out the code on `Github`_
  * Read the `paper`_ introducing EffiARA